Menthalion/FateProvidence/README.md

 ### Stunt families

-There is no direct relationship between stunts and skills / approaches in F&P like in Fate Condensed.
+There is no direct relationship between stunts and skills in F&P like in Fate Condensed.
 This adds more flexibility in skill use, but demands stunts to have a defined narrative scope.

 F&P uses Fate Core [stunt families](https://fate-srd.com/fate-core/building-stunts#stunt-families) for this: every stunt must be part of a family.
 The stunt family grants narrative license, but cannot be invoked and does not grant bonusses.